 I love all those games, but this art style is… not my jam…

 Not a fan of Kato's storytelling.
-I love Chrono Trigger and get that he had the difficult cast of consolidating many storytellers' visions into a cohesive whole, but Trigger rocks BECAUSE it's more than just his vision.
+I love Chrono Trigger and get that he had the difficult task of consolidating many storytellers' visions into a cohesive whole, but Trigger rocks BECAUSE it's more than just his vision.
 When it's Kato on his own, you get, depressing, cynical stories like Chrono Cross and Xenogears.

 So I’m guessing the switch port for Another Eden has been scrapped and we got this in its place.
 Don’t get me wrong, I’m happy we finally got Another Eden on the switch but I’m curious about whatever happened to the supposed port for the original Another Eden.